What is Direct Remit? Fast, Secure, and Fee-Free Money Transfers

 The first step in any direct remit transaction is the initiation.
 The sender, usually an employer, government agency, or organization, will need the recipient’s banking information.
 This information includes:

-- The routing number (a code that identifies the financial institution)
+• The information about the routing number (a number identifying the financial institution)

-After this information is collected, the sender schedules the payment to be made electronically.
+Once this information is obtained, the sender fixes the payment to be paid electronically.

 2. Electronic Transfer